alisamadiii/AniLearn.dev/README.md

 # <img width="30" height="30" src="https://user-images.githubusercontent.com/99729607/219909050-57b80c04-d9c8-4276-90a8-e00be48ed267.png" /> AniLearn.dev

-We provide you the best `content` to learn something very easily.
-The visual descriptions of development principles that We creates are very clear.
+We provide the best `content` to learn something very easily.
+The visual descriptions of development principles that We create are very clear.

 - They are very short
 - Making content for HTML, CSS & JS